floriankraemer/floriankraemer.github.io/_posts/Is-Clean-Code-worth-the-Trouble.markdown

 ## Why the Clean Code Debate Isn't Black and White

-The video highlights a classic pitfall: a team so enamored with "clean" principles from books like Uncle Bob's Clean Code that they neglected pillars like infrastructure and monitoring.
+The video highlights a classic pitfall: A team so enamored with "clean" principles from books like Uncle Bob's Clean Code that they neglected pillars like infrastructure and monitoring.
 It's a valid critique – I've witnessed similar over-engineering where layers of abstraction created N+1 query problems, tanking performance under load.
-But let's not throw the baby out with the bathwater.
 Clean code, when applied judiciously, enhances maintainability and allows teams to iterate faster in the long run.

 Consider performance: Sure, clean code can sometimes add overhead, like extra function calls or indirections.
 Yet, for the vast majority of applications – think e-commerce sites or SaaS tools – compute is abundant and cheap.
 At $150+ per developer hour, you'd need to save a lot of nanoseconds to justify spaghetti code that's a nightmare to debug.
 The real culprits?
 Database I/O, network latency, and poor caching – issues that clean code doesn't inherently worsen and can even help mitigate through better organization.